biojs/edu/series/101/15_what_is_biojs.md

 What you get using BioJS
 ---------------------
-In the next video you can check what you can achive reusing and creating BioJS components:
+In the next video you can check out what you can achieve by reusing and creating BioJS components:

 <iframe width="100%" height="600px" src="http://www.youtube.com/embed/SkMKuj-Q0YI?autoplay=0"></iframe>